Assistant Editor, Education Magazines and Journals

-The Royal Society of Chemistry has an opportunity for an Assistant Editor, Education Magazines and Journals to join us on a temporary (up to 15-months) full-time (35-hour week) basis.
-You will be based at our Cambridge Science Park office (free onsite parking and close to the guided busway and Cambridge North train station), with some travel for meetings, events and conferences required.
+The Royal Society of Chemistry has an opportunity for an Assistant Editor, Education Magazines and Journals to join us on a permanent full-time (35 hours per week) basis.
+This role is based at our Cambridge Science Park office, with some working from home and travel for meetings, events and conferences expected, in line with guidance.

 As an Assistant Editor for Education Magazines and Journals, you will demonstrate a good understanding of publishing systems, workflows and procedures, as you will contribute to the production of Education in Chemistry, the Royal Society of Chemistry’s flagship magazine for teachers.
 This includes commissioning, writing and editing content, and coordinating with freelance contributors and editors.
 Working with our Deputy Editor, you will plan and deliver a pipeline of high-quality content, reflecting the needs and expectations of our key audiences, online and in print.
-With your understanding of publishing systems, workflows and procedures, you will commission, write and oversee editing of content for Education in Chemistry and manage the news channel on our website.
+You will also commission, write and oversee editing of content for Education in Chemistry and manage the news channel on our website.

 The Royal Society of Chemistry is the UK’s professional body for chemical scientists and the world’s leading chemistry community.
 We are a prestigious not-for-profit publishing and knowledge business, educating future generations of scientists, for the benefit of science and humanity.
 In the UK, we are the largest non-governmental funder of chemistry education.
 The goal of our Education Publishing team is to provide relevant and useful advice, resources, and practical support to educators and their students in schools, colleges and universities.